-In Wisconsin, 2 Huge Races Stand Between GOP and Near-Total Power - The Boston Globe
+In Wisconsin, 2 huge races stand between GOP and near-total power - The Boston Globe

 Advertisement

-To what degree Michels might change Wisconsin’s election system would be determined in large part by the Republicans who control the Legislature — most of whom supported his opponent in the Republican primary, former Lt.
-Gov. Rebecca Kleefisch.
+To what degree Michels might change Wisconsin’s election system would be determined in large part by the Republicans who control the Legislature — most of whom supported his opponent in the Republican primary, former Lieutenant Governor Rebecca Kleefisch.

-State Sen. Kathy Bernier, a rare Republican state legislator in Wisconsin who has publicly declared that Trump fairly lost the state’s 2020 election, said in an interview last week that during Michels’ primary campaign, he had displayed an ignorance about the administration of Wisconsin elections that reflected his lack of government experience.
+State Senator Kathy Bernier, a rare Republican state legislator in Wisconsin who has publicly declared that Trump fairly lost the state’s 2020 election, said in an interview last week that during Michels’s primary campaign, he had displayed an ignorance about the administration of Wisconsin elections that reflected his lack of government experience.

+Wisconsin’s Supreme Court election is one of several in coming months that will effectively determine which party controls the high courts in Kansas, Michigan, North Carolina, and Ohio.
+But nowhere are the stakes as high as in Wisconsin, given how close its court came to supporting Trump’s attempt to subvert the 2020 election.

 Advertisement